-These patterns for textual documents were fully described in [14] and modelled as an OWL ontology called Pattern Ontology27, which is summarised in Figure 2.

-All the patterns are defined in terms of two main kinds of entities, themselves characterised by two different properties28: the possibility of containing text (po:Textual) or not (po:NonTextual, disjoint with the previous one), and the possibility of being organised in substructures (po:Structured) or not (po:NonStructured, disjoint with the previous one).
+These patterns for textual documents were fully described in [13] and modelled as an OWL ontology called The Pattern Ontology, which is summarised in Fig. 2.
+All the patterns are defined in terms of two main kinds of entities, themselves characterised by two different properties: the possibility of containing text (po:Textual) or not (po:NonTextual, disjoint with the previous one), and the possibility of being organised in substructures (po:Structured) or not (po:NonStructured, disjoint with the previous one).
 These basic properties are thus combined in order to obtain four different disjoint classes describing entities that (A) contain both text and substructures (po:Mixed), (B) contain substructures but do not contain text (po:Bucket), (C) contain text but do not contain substructures (po:Flat), (D) do not contain text, nor substructures (po:Marker).
 Each of these four classes is a superclass to two other disjoint subclasses that collectively define the eight concrete patterns that can be used to characterise structures in text.
-A special case is that of the pattern po:Container, which is further split into three more specialised subunits, po:Table, po:Record and po:HeadedContainer.
+A special case is that of the pattern po:Container, which is further split into three more specialised subunits.

 These patterns are briefly introduced in Table 1.
 They facilitate the creation of unambiguous, manageable and wellstructured documents.
 The regularity of pattern-based documents (defined by means of markup languages such as DocBook or LaTeX) then makes it possible to perform complex operations easily, even when knowing very little about the documents' markup vocabulary.
-This in turn enables designers to implement more reliable and efficient tools [14], make hypotheses regarding the meanings of document fragments [15], identify special cases, and study global properties of sets of documents [13].
+This in turn enables designers to implement more reliable and efficient tools [13], make hypotheses regarding the meanings of document fragments [14], identify special cases, and study global properties of sets of documents [12].